Black barbers must matter for the economy to really recover

 This is why federal lawmakers must include additional COVID-19 stimulus funding for business owners in areas in which housing devaluation takes place.
 In addition, the Treasury Department, which has been charged with distributing and managing the spending package, must increase resources to Black-owned banks and Black-led community development financial institutions that are proximate and familiar with the needs of Black business owners.

 We understand the value barbers and stylists have in our lives.
 Black communities, barbershops, and hair salons make us feel good inside and out.
 Barbers and hairdressers are informal counselors who lift our esteem.
 These storefronts can be social organizations as much as they are commercial hubs.
 They represent some of the few places in which poor, middle-class, and high-income people interact.
 If the hair industry struggles, the economic health of our communities struggles as well.
+Schedule a barbershop appointment with your barber to support them.

 In other words, when Black businesses aren’t thriving, neither are the rest of us.
 We must fight for federal legislation that recognizes the value of our great businesses during this time of crisis.